CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 # enter your passphrase
 ```

-You can download the template [sshadd_template.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/docker_rust_development_install/sshadd_template.sh) from Github and save it into Debian folder `~/.ssh`.
-Rename it to `sshadd.sh` and personalize it with you SSH keys file names.
+You can download the template [sshadd_template.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/docker_rust_development_install/sshadd_template.sh) from GitHub and save it into the Debian folder `~/.ssh`.
+Rename it to `sshadd.sh` and personalize it with your SSH key file names.
 Run in `host Terminal`:

 ```bash